Skip to main content

 As you saw, I used whole cow’s milk for the chai and for the cold foam.
 The Starbucks drink is actually completely vegan.
 I find that the best cow’s milk substitutes are actually coconut milk and soy milk because they are creamier and richer.
 However, of course you can use oat milk in both the chai and cold foam if you want to truly replicate the Starbucks drink.
 Feel free to use almond milk if you really want to, but That being said, if almond milk is your favourite but you really want to keep everything from scratch, then try this Iced Pumpkin Spice recipe with my Homemade Almond Milk Recipe!
 For oat milk, I really just don’t like it at all in coffee drinks since I find the “oat” taste too prominent.

-Can I also Order the iced gingerbread Chai Latte without Oat milk?
+Can I also Order the gingerbread Chai Latte without Oat milk?▼

 As mentioned previously, oat milk is the default base when you order the drink at Starbucks.
 However, you can change this to the milk of your choice in the app or just ask the barista at the store!
 I like to order mine with regular milk, though I actually ordered the base recipe for the comparison here.
 I didn’t notice the “oat” taste in this cold beverage as much as I do in hot coffee drinks.

-IS THERE CAFFEINE IN An Iced gingerbread Chai Latte?
+IS THERE CAFFEINE IN A gingerbread Chai Latte?▼

-Yes, according to Starbucks, a grande Iced Gingerbread Chai Latte has 100 mg of caffeine.
+Yes, according to Starbucks, a grande latte has 100 mg of caffeine.
 While I can’t give you a real number of how much caffeine my recipe has, it is true that black tea contains caffeine.
 If you’re very sensitive to caffeine, perhaps reserve this drink for earlier in the day!

-How Can I Make this Iced Gingerbread Chai Latte Lighter?
+How Can I Make this Iced Latte Lighter?▼

 If you want to cut down on the calories, that’s very easy to do!
 Simply use less spoonfuls of the gingerbread syrup, use a lower calorie milk, and/or skip out on the cold foam!
 That’s all!